-Happy Tail: Deaf puppy Ollie’s whole litter was adopted, but he was still waiting
+Happy Tail: Deaf puppy’s whole litter was adopted

 Ollie isn’t an ordinary dog.
 He’s deaf, and the folks at Wiregrass Humane Society in Dothan, AL, knew it would take a special adopter to give a home to the spotted puppy.
 After the rest of his litter had been